The Benefits of American Sign Language for Language and Literacy

 Yes.
-Both signed and spoken languages contain what is called “phonological” information, though it is visual phonology for a signed language, and sound-based phonology for a spoken language.
-In fact, sound-based phonological processing skills do not explain much of the variation in reading achievement in deaf students; instead, VL2 researchers found that language skills play a much more important role in predicting reading outcomes.
+Both signed and spoken languages contain “phonological” information (visual phonology for a signed language versus sound-based phonology for a spoken language).
+Sound-based phonological processing skills actually do not explain most of the variation in deaf students' reading achievement; instead, VL2 researchers found that language skills play a much more important role in predicting reading outcomes.

-● It is important to have deaf mentors, and some states offer programs for mentoring hearing families.
+● It is important to have deaf mentors, and some states offer this resource for hearing families.

-● Early language exposure is important for behavioral control and thinking skills
+● Early language exposure leads to improved behavioral control and cognitive function.

-● Connecting with other parents of deaf children and with deaf adults is important.
+● Try to connecting with other parents of deaf children as well as deaf adults.

 LINKS FOR MORE INFORMATION